This page lists questions 41 to 50 of the European Medicines Agency's questions and answers on presubmission guidance.

 When can I submit an RMP within a procedure?
-New July 2013
+Rev. February 2014

-An RMP can be submitted as part of an initial marketing authorisation application.
-Furthermore, an RMP or RMP update can be submitted as part of a renewal or a regulatory procedure involving a change to an existing marketing authorisation (e.g. extension of indication, line extension or new manufacturing process for a biotechnologically derived product).
+A RMP can be submitted as part of an initial marketing authorisation application.
+Furthermore, a RMP or RMP update can be submitted as part of a renewal, or a regulatory procedure involving a change to an existing marketing authorisation (e.g. extension of indication, line extension, new manufacturing process of a biotechnologically-derived product).

 If final study results are submitted for assessment through a variation, and the finalisation of the study leads to the need to update the RMP, this RMP update can be submitted as part of that variation.
-However, if interim results of a study lead to the need for an updated RMP (addition or deletion of safety specifications) a standalone variation for the RMP update should be submitted.
+However, if interim results of a study lead to the need for an updated RMP (addition/deletion of safety specifications) a stand-alone variation for the RMP update should be submitted.

-An RMP update can only be submitted together with a periodic safety update report (PSUR) when the changes to the RMP are a direct result of data presented in the PSUR.
+A RMP update can only be submitted together with a PSUR of a single centrally authorised medicinal product when the changes to the RMP are a direct result of data presented in the PSUR.

 When is my RMP a standalone variation?
 New July 2013